LunaTheFoxgirl/PythonWithBrackets/README.md

  * false instead of False
  * empty classes/functions/etc will automatically get a placeholder to prevent compilation errors.
  * fixes `from __future__ import braces`
+### Code requirements
+Code written in pythonwb has only 2 requirements, everything else is syntax sugar.
+ * Semicolons end statements
+ * curlybrackets define indentation.

  ## Example code
  ```Csharp